13 Tips About Retropie That Will Impress Your Friends

 But that’s not enough.

-My advice to create backups is to make an entire image of your system.
+My advice is to make an entire image of your system to create backups.

 - Install Win32DiskImager (or a similar tool for non-Windows users).

-- Insert your SD card in your computer and select the corresponding device in the list.
+- Insert your SD card into your computer and select the corresponding device in the list.

 - Choose a file name and folder to save the image.